gamenew09/vscode-valve-key-values/README.md

  - Syntax Highlighting
  - Basic Intelisense (will be improving)
  - Basic Go To Definition for Includes (Macros are kind of supported)

+> If you want just syntax highlighting, you can checkout the `syntax-only` branch.